Hiding in Plain Sight: Familial Hypercholesterolemia (FH)

 • The more LDL-C is lowered (< 70 mg/dL), the less accurately it reflects LDL particles and ApoB

-• NonHDL-C (Total Cholesterol minus HDL-C): as good or better than LDL-C
+NonHDL-C (Total Cholesterol minus HDL-C) is as good or better than LDL-C.

 • Recommended over LDL-C when TG high (> 150 mg/dL)